Maya Bay, Beaches & Day Trips from Phuket

 Tonsai Bay – Phi Phi Central Area

-To imagine what walking down that maze feels like, picture the following: a T-shirt shop, a tattoo parlour, a bar, a dive centre, a tattoo parlour, a fast food, a bar, a travel agency, a massage parlour; repeat again and again.
-I’ve never seen so many tattoo shops per square meter!
-I’ve never seen so many cats, either!
+The layout feels like a maze.
+Picture this: a T-shirt shop, a tattoo parlour, a bar, a dive centre, another tattoo parlour, a fast food place, another bar, a travel agency, a massage place.
+Repeat that pattern for every walkway.
+I’ve never seen so many tattoo shops per square metre.
+I’ve never seen so many cats, either.

 Long Beach